 So through a combination of fate and circumstance I had found a name for the type of relationship that resonates with me.
 Even better, I discovered that there are more people like me out there someplace, and therefore perhaps there was hope that I could meet one of them.
 That didn't happen.
 Instead I met a wonderful mono woman, and that led to another series of challenges discussed on the Poly Mono Pairing page.TOP

-In order to try to connect with other poly people I decided to join a local polyamory group in an online community called Meetup, and that was where I got my first inkling that the reality of polyamory can be very different from the ideal.
-Right away I was invited to take part in a get together where participants were to gather in groups and discuss how others could provide them with a little piece of "Heaven on Earth".
+In order to try to connect with other poly people I decided to join a local polyamory group in an online community called Meetup.
+That was where I got my first inkling that the reality of polyamory can be very different from the ideal.
+Right away I was invited to take part in an event where participants were to gather in groups and discuss how others could provide them with a little piece of "Heaven on Earth".

 That didn't sound so bad, but upon further investigation it turned out that "Heaven On Earth" was interpreted by a number of people as a euphemism for their sex fantasies, and we were being encouraged to attend an after party that turned out to be a swinger's club that charged a rather steep admission only to men.
 So basically this group was serving as a recruiting pool for a sexist swinger's club.

-The media in general is in today's world a powerful social conditioner.
+In today's world, the media in general is a powerful social conditioner.
 So it should come as no surprise that it should consistently portray cultural stereotypes that reinforce prevailing beliefs and customs.
 Consequently we're bombarded by plot lines portraying mono relationships as the norm, while alternative views are generally criticized or portrayed in a negative light.